wdi-sg/gitbook-2019/02-js-intro/02-conditionals.md

 ### Lesson Objectives
 _After this lesson, students will be able to:_

-- Explain why we would use 'control flow' in our programs
+- explain why we would use 'control flow' in our programs
+- use conditionals to create a boolean value
 - Write a simple if statement
 - Write an if / else statement